input-output-hk/catalyst-engineering/guides_and_processes/ownership.md

 Once the pull request is merged, ownership of the code is transferred to the team as a whole, and any further changes or updates will be managed through the Jira/GitHub ticket process.

+## GitHub Issue State

+GitHub issues should be used to track bugs, enhancements, tasks or any other work items for a [project](https://github.com/orgs/input-output-hk/projects/102/views/2).
+The state of an issue indicates its current status in the development process.

+- **New**: A new issue that has been created but not yet triaged or assigned.
+- 📋 **Backlog**: An issue that has been triaged and is ready to be worked on, but not yet assigned to a developer.
+- 🔖 **Ready**: An issue that has been assigned to a developer and is ready to be worked on.
+- 🏗 **In progress**: An issue that is currently being worked on by a developer.
+- 👀 **In review**: An issue that has been completed by a developer and is awaiting review.
+- 🔬 **Ready For QA**: An issue that has been reviewed, merged and is ready for testing by the QA team.
+- ✅ **Done**: An issue that has been completed and closed.
+- 🛑 **Blocked** An issue that cannot be progressed due to a blocker or dependency.

 ## Handover of Ownership

 Software engineers may need to handover ticket or PR ownership for various reasons, such as taking a break, leaving the organization, or workload management.

 **In such cases, the following guidelines must be followed:**

 * The engineer must inform the team lead or manager in advance and provide relevant context and documentation.
 * The handover should be done in a structured manner, including a handover document that outlines the status, next steps, and any pending work.
 * The new owner should be given sufficient time and resources to familiarize themselves with the ticket or PR.